nguyenthequang/Probability-Solver-Discord-ChatBot/README.md

+# Introduction

-# Probability-Solver-Discord-ChatBot
+## Probability-Solver-Discord-ChatBot
-A simple Discord chatbot that can solve simple probability problems

-This project ultilizes my knowlegde of Discord Chatbot and my statistics knowledge.
+A simple Discord chatbot that can solve simple probability problems.
+This project is a fun small project that utilizes my knowledge of Discord Chatbot and my statistics knowledge.
-The main points of this project is to create something that can cut down the calculation required to solve a probability problem.
+The main point of this project is to create something that can cut down the calculation required to solve a probability problem.

-There are a lot of different websites that do these type of stuff already, but most of them only cover 1 distribution.
-This chatbot will cover mostly the basics, but it will be more generallized, i.e. you can do many distributions on here without jumping through many sites.
+There are a lot of different websites that do similar things, but most of them only cover 1 distribution.
+This chatbot will cover mostly the basics, but it will be more generalized, i.e. you can do many distributions on here without jumping through many sites.

+# Technical Overwiew
 Aside from few random commands, most stats-related commands follow a common format.

 In your Discord's chat, type: !distribution_function parameters (Ex: !binom_prob 10 0.5 4).